 Physical properties of the three isotopes of hydrogen:

 Heat of fusion

 Heat of vaporization

 Generally, all three isotopes of hydrogen have identical chemical properties.
-However, there is still a slight quantitative variation exist within.
+However, a slight quantitative variation exist within themselves.
 For instance, the rate of reaction between chlorine and hydrogen is approximately 13 times faster than the rate of reaction between hydrogen and bromine under similar conditions.
 The isotopic difference, therefore, refers to the difference in the chemical properties as a result of a change in the mass number of isotopes of hydrogen.